Progressive Discipline: Everything You Need to Know

-The progressive discipline process provide several advantages for the employer:
+The progressive discipline process provides several advantages for the employer:

-- Progressive discipline process may assist employees getting back to performing well
+- Progressive discipline process may assist employees in getting back to performing well.

 - Employee morale may be improved as other employees understand that good behavior may be rewarded while poor behavior will have consequences.

-- Provide a process for a fair and reasonable termination process for those employees unable to improve
+- Provides a process for a fair and reasonable termination process for those employees unable to improve.

 Disadvantages of Progressive Discipline